Prediction of dynamical systems from time-delayed measurements with self-intersections: Covering bounds

 \end{enumerate} \end{lem}

-\begin{rem} Without any assumptions on measurability of $Y$ and $Z$, the sets appearing in the left hand sides of the inequalities in items \ref{it:Y cover} and \ref{it:YxY cover} might not be Lebesgue measurable.
+\begin{rem} Without any assumptions on the measurability of $Y$ and $Z$, the sets appearing on the left hand sides of the inequalities in assertions~\ref{it:Y cover} and~\ref{it:YxY cover} might not be Lebesgue measurable.
 In this case, it follows from the proof that the inequality holds for the outer Lebesgue measure. \end{rem}